Problems with Wireless connection on Acer Laptop?

 3. Missing/ corrupt or outdated Acer Wireless Drivers

 If, when you have ensured that the wireless connection is working and Wireless Networking is not disabled on your laptop, you are still having problems with your Wireless connection, then the problem is most likely with your Acer Wireless Drivers.
 Drivers need to be kept up-to-date and it may be that your Acer Drivers have become corrupt or are just out of date.
+If your issue is with Acer sound drivers, click here.

-You have 2 options in updating your Acer Wireless Drivers:
+There 2 options in updating your Acer Wireless Drivers:

 - you can use a Driver Update Tool to update the Drivers for you (and automatically keep all Drivers updated).